 If your child is currently in Grade 12, you should know that applications are now open for college and university programs.
 The last date for university applications is January 17.
 College applications for the fall term should be submitted before February 1.

 Our guidance counselors offer one-on-one high school and career education planning sessions utilizing the myBlueprint platform. myBlueprint is an interactive online education planning tool designed for students in grades 8-12.
-Students utilize the program to set goals, prepare an annual course schedule, track high school graduation requirements, and explore post-secondary programs and institutions across Canada.
-The myBlueprint planner design was influenced by the Ministry of Education’s Creating Pathways to Success policy document.
+Students utilize the program to set goals, prepare an annual course schedule, record community service hours, track high school graduation requirements and explore post-secondary programs and institutions across Canada.
+The myBlueprint design was influenced by the Ministry of Education’s Creating Pathways to Success policy document.

 Your child may benefit from financial assistance for post-secondary education from the Ontario Student Assistance Program (OSAP).
 As part of the most significant reform of student assistance in North America, the government of Ontario is removing the financial barriers to attending college or university.
 If your family income is under $50,000, your child’s tuition is covered.
 Even if you earn more, the new OSAP may still provide your child with a generous grant that will make sending him/her to college or university much more affordable.
 Please click here to learn more.